2020 Pennsylvania Auditor General election: Campaign

 Christina Hartman became the first Democrat to officially enter the field in October 2019.
 She was joined later in that month by Nina Ahmad.
 Tracie Fountain, a longtime employee of the auditor general's office, resigned in order to mount a campaign.
 By January, the size of the field had swelled to seven candidates when Alan Butkovitz, the former Philadelphia City Controller, announced he was entering the race on January 23.
 Just eleven days later, however, Butkovitz withdrew from the race citing an intent to help Democrats win Pennsylvania in the 2020 United States presidential election.

 Hartman received the endorsement of former Pennsylvania Governor Ed Rendell in December 2019.
 In January, Pittsburgh Controller Michael Lamb secured the endorsement of Philadelphia Mayor Jim Kenney, which Lamb later touted in an advertisement in the closing days of the campaign.

 Both Lamb and Ahmad sought to portray themselves as progressives.
 Ahmad pledged to use the auditor general's office to tackle issues such as gun violence and cited healthcare and prescription drug costs as "a big concern".
 Following the onset of the COVID-19 pandemic, Ahmad also called for a pandemic preparedness audit.
 Lamb was described as "a vocal critic of Wall Street," and stated that his first action would be to conduct an audit of the auditor general's office itself in the name of increased transparency.
 Lamb also supported legalizing recreational marijuana in Pennsylvania, and highlighted his track record as Pittsburgh's top auditor.

-Tracie Fountain and H. Scott Conklin highlighted the department's budget cuts in discussing their plans for the office.
+Tracie Fountain and Scott Conklin highlighted the department's budget cuts in discussing their plans for the office.
 Fountain's campaign focused on optimizing the work of the auditor general's office in the face of those cuts, while Conklin called for programs to support independent farms and small businesses.
 Rose Davis highlighted her more than three decades of experience conducting audits and stated her priority would be to audit third-party contractors, particularly in the field of eldercare.
 Hartman expressed a desire to focus on criminal justice and school spending.
 Each of the candidates promised greater oversight of COVID-19 relief spending.

 On March 28 and March 29, 2020, virtual meetings conducted over the Zoom teleconferencing service with Ahmad, Davis, and Fountain (all women of color) were targeted by hackers who deployed racial epithets.
 As of May 29, Ahmad and Lamb reportedly had the highest spending on television advertising, while Conklin, Fountain, and Hartman had no television spending.
 Similarly, according to reports filed with the Pennsylvania Department of State in 2020, Ahmad led the field in campaign contributions with around $428,000, followed by Lamb with approximately $158,000.
 Rose Davis reported the lowest value of contributions, with only around $5,000 in total receipts.
 Ahmad, Lamb, and Conklin were also believed to have the highest name recognition in the race.
 On May 30, Hartman attended a demonstration in Lancaster to protest the murder of George Floyd.